zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Create the Payment with the card token
 --------------------------------------

-From your back end, ...
+On your back end, you will receive the ``cardToken``.
+This can be added to the

 Redirect the shopper to the 3-D Secure authentication page